middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 Middle Temple Library’s collection includes publications from <cite>The Philosophical Transactions</cite> from 1665 - 1750.
 Unfortunately, many copies of the Library’s collection are too fragile to display.
 <param ve-image
-      label="Library’s collection of The Philosophical Transactions.
+      label="Library’s collection of 'The Philosophical Transactions'.
 Photo Beth Flerlage" url="https://github.com/user-attachments/assets/cd3dedd0-e841-4d68-b23b-18810b8fdb83">

-## 28. Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world.
-Vol XLIX Part I 1756
+## 28. <cite>Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world.
+Vol XLIX Part I 1756</cite>
 <cite>An Account of Some Trials to Cure the Ill Taste of Milk, Which is Occasioned by the Food of Cows, Either from Turnips, Cabbages, or Autumnal Leaves, &c.
 Also to Sweeten Stinking Water, &c.
 By Stephen Hales, D.D.F.R.S.</cite>
 <br><br>
 Stephen Hales (1677-1761) was a clergyman and inventor.
 Elected as a fellow of the Royal Society in 1718, he is credited with the invention of the ventilator.
 This is a contribution he made to the Society’s journal in 1755.
 <br><br>
-<cite>An Account of Some Trials to Cure the Ill Taste of Milk was one of Hales’ experiments included in The Philosophical Transactions</cite>.
+<cite>An Account of Some Trials to Cure the Ill Taste of Milk</cite> was one of Hales’ experiments included in The Philosophical Transactions.
 The image illustrates the apparatus Hales used during his trials to improve the sour taste of milk.
 Hales intended to conduct the study repeatedly following the bovine’s consumption of foods; although, he only could test after the cows were fed ‘crow-garlic cut grass (wild garlic)’ and cabbage.
 Like many during his day, it was thought “bad air” was the cause of disease.
 The experiment involved blowing air through warmed milk, which Hales concluded “the taste was a little mended.”

 <param ve-image
       label="Image Stephen Hales by James Macardell, after Thomas Hudson 1759 © National Portrait Gallery." url="https://github.com/user-attachments/assets/5cb86348-c44d-4f6b-9479-b54ef9eea260">

 <param ve-image
-      label="Image from <cite>An Account of Some Trials to Cure the Ill Taste of Milk, Which is Occasioned by the Food of Cows, Either from Turnips, Cabbages, or Autumnal Leaves, &c.
-Also to Sweeten Stinking Water, &c.</cite> by Stephen Hales, D.D.F.R.S. for The Philosophical Transactions" url="https://github.com/user-attachments/assets/ec6d3764-b49d-4dc3-aa81-a730e0933515">
+      label="Image from 'An Account of Some Trials to Cure the Ill Taste of Milk, Which is Occasioned by the Food of Cows, Either from Turnips, Cabbages, or Autumnal Leaves, &c.
+Also to Sweeten Stinking Water, &c'. by Stephen Hales, D.D.F.R.S. for 'The Philosophical Transactions'" url="https://github.com/user-attachments/assets/ec6d3764-b49d-4dc3-aa81-a730e0933515">

-## 29. Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world.
+## 29. <cite>Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world</cite>.
 Vol XLVIII, Part I. 1753
 <i>A letter from Mr. John Ellis to Mr. Peter Collinson, F. R. S concerning cluster-polype, found in the sea near the coast of Greenland.</i>
 <br><br>
 John Ellis was a merchant and studied corals.
 His letter from 1753 was included in this volume of <cite>The Philosophical Transactions</cite>.
 In it he explains to botanist Peter Collinson the sample Collinson provided is an animal and not a plant as originally thought.
 The image portrays the dissection of this animal- a polype, a small animal similar to anemones or jellyfish.

 <param ve-image
       label="Image.
-Title page of Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world.
+Title page of 'Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world'.
 Vol XLVIII, Part I. 1753" url="https://github.com/user-attachments/assets/d8b72c62-4bba-4609-a721-7395b90aa808">

 <param ve-image
-      label="Image from A letter from Mr. John Ellis to Mr. Peter Collinson, F. R. S concerning cluster-polype, found in the sea near the coast of Greenland." url="https://github.com/user-attachments/assets/2f983864-e0cf-4b4a-8530-cf14562d36f3">
+      label="Image from 'A letter from Mr. John Ellis to Mr. Peter Collinson, F. R. S concerning cluster-polype, found in the sea near the coast of Greenland'." url="https://github.com/user-attachments/assets/2f983864-e0cf-4b4a-8530-cf14562d36f3">

 ## 30. Rare Book Fund